 - Access to valuable data.
 For example, insights on your machinery performance can help you see whether they’re running as they should be and you can predict potential failures

-- Automation.
-Machine learning and AI can automate manual tasks so your team can focus on other important tasks.
+- Machine learning and AI can automate manual tasks so your team can focus on other important tasks.
 This also helps to reduce the chances of human error

 - Cloud-based solutions.
 These allow for team-wide collaboration.
 So rather than having to manage several versions of the same document, your team can all work on the same version and make real-time edits